William Farrer: Lambrigg experiments

-William Farrer is remembered in Queanbeyan bust sculpture by Rayner Hoff.
+William Farrer is remembered in a Queanbeyan bust sculpture by Rayner Hoff.

-The Wheat leaf rust disease had a major impact on both the quality and yields of wheat harvests throughout the colonies.
-Farrer applied his scientific knowledge to developing wheat hybrids, initially applying cross-pollination techniques to create rust immune strains of wheat.
+Wheat leaf rust disease had a major impact on both the quality and yields of wheat harvests throughout the colonies.
+Farrer applied his scientific knowledge to developing wheat hybrids, initially applying cross-pollination techniques to create rust-immune strains of wheat.
 He readily improvised using hairpins to transfer pollen until he could obtain forceps.
-His scientific experiments continued over 20 years, and consisted of long days of planting and developing wheat strains.
+His scientific experiments continued over 20 years and consisted of long days of planting and developing wheat strains.
 He used Gregor Mendel's methods in his work.
-Frederick Bickell Guthrie developed small-scale procedures that emulated a flour-mill and bakehouse; Farrer used these to assess the yield from the wheat strains.
-The results of his experiments are recorded in handwriting notebooks.
+Frederick Bickell Guthrie developed small-scale procedures that emulated a flourmill and bakehouse; Farrer used these to assess the yield from the wheat strains.
+The results of his experiments are recorded in handwritten notebooks.

-To add to his knowledge of other breeders work he corresponded all over the world.
+To add to his knowledge of other breeders' work, he corresponded all over the world.
 He kept up a connection with a French wheat breeder, Henri Vilmorin, who was breeding wheat for dry areas.
 He also corresponded with plant breeders working in India.

 Concurrently, Farrer worked on developing a strain of wheat that could resist bunt or smut-ball, another devastating enemy of wheat.

-By selective breeding of varieties such as "Professor Blount's Hybrid No.38, Gypsum", Canadian Fife, Etawah and Purple Straw, Farrer aimed to produce a wheat cultivar that had the best qualities of each.
-Success in developing a rust-resistant, high-yielding strain greeted him in 1900, when a satisfactory series of wheat was finally obtained – the Federation strain, named after the imminent Federation of Australia.
-He then developed a series of other strains such as Canberra, Firbank, Cleveland, Pearlie White (named after a child in the neighbourhood who was very interested in his work) and Florence (resistant to flag smut).
+By selective breeding of varieties such as 'Professor Blount's Hybrid No.38, Gypsum', 'Canadian Fife', 'Etawah', and 'Purple Straw', Farrer aimed to produce a wheat cultivar that had the best qualities of each.
+Success in developing a rust-resistant, high-yielding strain greeted him in 1900, when a satisfactory series of wheat was finally obtained – the 'Federation' strain, named after the imminent Federation of Australia.
+He then developed a series of other strains such as 'Canberra', 'Firbank', 'Cleveland', 'Pearlie White' (named after a child in the neighbourhood who was very interested in his work), and 'Florence' (resistant to flag smut).
 His successes led Farrer to become a wheat experimentalist with the NSW Department of Agriculture in 1898.

 These wheat strains led to a major improvement to Australia's wheat industry within a few years.
-The Federation strain was released to Australian farmers in 1903 and resulted in a trebling of Australia's wheat harvest over a period of twenty years.
-Wheat export was to become a world class enterprise.
+'Federation' was released to Australian farmers in 1903 and resulted in a trebling of Australia's wheat harvest over a period of 20 years.
+Wheat export was to become a world-class enterprise.